Gives Us Purpose.

 Do not sign anything given to you by the facility or an insurance company without first consulting an attorney.
 Nursing homes and their insurance companies might attempt to give you some form of compensation that is far less than what your loved one deserves.
 An experienced nursing home abuse attorney will know whether an offer is fair.

 It’s just as likely that a nursing home will deny accountability for the harm your loved one has suffered.
 It will be up to your attorney to gather evidence proving your loved one’s injuries were caused by the negligence of the nursing home staff.
-After your attorney has adequate evidence, they will demand payment from the nursing home.
+After your attorney has adequate evidence, he can build a powerful legal claim on your behalf.

 If the nursing home is unwilling to meet your demands, the process will move through discovery, pre-trial and trial.
-In discovery, your attorney will depose all necessary witnesses and use other available tools to build your case.
-The pre-trial will involve further preparation and discovery.
-In a trial, your attorney will make your loved one’s case before a judge and jury.
+In discovery, your attorney will interview witnesses, examine evidence and review medical records.
+Your case could be settled out of court for an agreed-upon monetary amount, or it could go to trial.
+In a trial, your attorney will argue your loved one’s case before a judge and jury.
 The jury will then decide whether the nursing home is at fault and, if so, how much you and your loved one will be awarded in damages.

 This process requires a skilled nursing home attorney.
-In many cases, these matters are resolved through settlement, but it is important to have a lawyer who will prepare your case to go all the way to trial.
 Contact a Maryland nursing home attorney by filling out our online contact form or calling (410) 825-3161.